fvettore/kvmbackupjobs/README.md

 Try to start the job runing the *kvmbackupjobs.php* and monitor it.

-If everything is ok you can add it to cron.
+If everything is ok you can add it to cron for daily execution.

+## Under development

+### Day-week selection for jobs
+Will add the ability to plan a job execution only on some days or weeks

-## Retention
+### Retention
 The script is under development.

 After the retention threshold is reached (max number of full backup performed), the older backup folders are deleted.

-If a hardened (immutable) backup is set on the storage side (always adviceable!!!!) setup immutability in synch with the above retention thresold otherwise folder cleanup will fail.
+If a hardened (immutable) backup is set on the storage side (strongly suggested!!!!) setup immutability in synch with the above retention thresold otherwise folder cleanup will fail.